panicbus/moviepop/README.md

 simple movie to-do and rating app

 By: Nico and Smith

 ========

-# ""MOVIES TO WATCH LIST" APP
+# MOVIES TO WATCH APP
 - SEARCH FOR MOVIES
 - CREATE FAVS
 - YOU CAN RATE IT